manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 >Careful:
 - we have included in launch file: gazebo rubot spawn and rviz visualization
-- Verify in rviz you have to change the fixed frame to "odom" frame
+- Verify in rviz you have in fixed frame the "odom" frame

 Now we are ready to control our robot in this virtual environment!